 When carrying out a tax audit, the tax authority inspects whether the taxpayer’s tax assessment and the taxpayer’s obligation to file tax returns have been fulfilled.

 The deadline for the completion of the tax audit has also been re-codified.
-According to the general rule, a tax audit is to be completed within 30-120 days, although in special cases (e.g. related tax audit, request for assistance from foreign tax authorities) can be extended three times by 90 days.
+According to the general rule, a tax audit is to be completed within 90-120 days, although in special cases (e.g. related tax audit, request for assistance from foreign tax authorities) can be extended three times by 90 days.
+In terms of deadlines, shorter deadlines apply to compliance audits.

-In order to avoid audits lasting for several years, tax audit deadlines cannot be suspended in special cases either (see above), and the audit shall not exceed 365 days regardless of any ongoing related tax audit or outstanding input from foreign authorities.
+In order to avoid audits lasting for several years, tax audit deadlines cannot be suspended in special cases either (see above), and the audit shall not exceed 365 days.

 Once the tax authority has completed the audit process, it issues its minutes.
 The minutes detail all the findings of facts of the audit and serves as the background of the tax assessment, and the basis on which the tax authority will pass its first-instance resolution.
 Upon receipt of the minutes, the taxpayer has the opportunity to submit its remarks to the minutes and raise any disagreement with the findings of the audit.